kzndotsh/awesome-discordpy/readme.md

 - [Soheab/modal-paginator](https://github.com/Soheab/modal-paginator) - An extension for discord.py that allows you to paginate a Modal using buttons.
 - [Soheab/discord-py-paginators](https://github.com/Soheab/discord-py-paginators) - An extension for discord.py that provides various paginators.
 - [Soheab/discord-ext-embeds](https://github.com/Soheab/discord-ext-embeds) - An extension for discord.py that adds a few nice-to-have features to discord.py's embed.
+- [sizumita/discord-ext-ui](https://github.com/sizumita/discord-ext-ui) - An extension of discord-ui that adds some quality-of-life features.
+- [Ikusaba-san/dpy-ui](https://github.com/Ikusaba-san/dpy-ui) - An extension of discord.py that makes prompting users and pagination easier.

 ## Examples